cpadilla/christofer-rocks/src/blog/2021/10/1/Life-Update-Seattle.md

 It's awesome.

-Now that I've finally got all my stuff moved into my apartment and I just got my first paycheck, I'm going to start improving my lifestyle; creating more content, working towards my goals (always!), improving my health and developing myself and my skillsets.
+Now that I've finally got all my stuff moved into my apartment and I just got my first paycheck, I'm going to start improving my lifestyle; creating more content, working towards my goals (always!), improving my health and developing myself and my skill sets.
 I'm eternally grateful for the cosmic forces that have aligned my will, effort and opportunity to get me to where I am today.

 It's almost the end of the year and I haven't quite managed to make much progress on [my yearly goals](/blog/2021/1/1/2021_New_Year's_Resolution.md), but I'm satisfied to know I've finally achieved some of my lifelong goals.

 * ~~Get a job at a big tech company (with Google as my top pick)~~
 * ~~Move out to the west coast~~
 * Own a beach house in Cali

 <TagLinks />